-"Emerging Market" or "Emerging means any market or markets other than a Markets" Developed Market: "Equity Participations" according to Art.
-2 Section 8 GITA includes: shares in a capital company admitted to trading on an exchange or included in an organized market: (b) shares in a capital company other than a real estate company that is resident in (i) an EU member state or another signatory state of the EEA Agreement and subject to income taxation for capital companies in this state and is not exempted from this; or (ii) a non-EU/EEA country and subject to income taxation for capital companies of at least 15% and is not exempted from this; and/or units of "equity funds" according to Art.
+means any market or markets other than a Developed Market;

+according to Art.
+2 Section 8 GITA includes:

+- (a) shares in a capital company admitted to trading on an exchange or included in an organized market; - (b) shares in a capital company other than a real estate company that is resident in (i) an EU member state or another signatory state of the EEA Agreement and subject to income taxation for capital companies in this state and is not exempted from this; or (ii) a non-EU/EEA country and subject to income taxation for capital companies of at least 15% and is not exempted from this; and/or - (c) units of "equity funds" according to Art.
 2 Section 6 GITA or "mixed funds" according to Art.
 2 Section 7 GITA with their relevant percentage of a permanent physical investment in an Equity Participation according to Art.
-2 Section 8 GITA as disclosed in the respective fund's investment quidelines; "ESMA" the European Securities and Markets Authority; "€" or "euro" or "EUR" the currency referred to in the Second Council Regulation (EC) no. 974/98 of 3 May 1998 on the introduction of the euro; "EU" the European Union; "FINRA" the Financial Industry Regulatory Authority in the U.S.; "Framework Regulation" means Regulation (EU 202/852 of the European Parliament and of the Council on the establishment of a framework to facilitate sustainable investment, and amending SFDR; "Fund" or "Funds"
+2 Section 8 GITA as disclosed in the respective fund's investment guidelines;

+"ESMA"

+"€" or "euro" or "EUR"

+"EU"

+"FINRA"

+"Framework Regulation"

+"Fund" or "Funds"